Burning Man organizers sue over millions in US permit fees

 In addition, the group is required to pay a 3 percent gross receipts fee, or a portion of its revenue.
 In 2018, organizers reported nearly $44 million in revenue from the event.

-Black Rock City earlier this year hired the Washington-based lobbying firm Hollard and Knight to take on battles with federal officials, specifically those with the BLM and Department of Interior.
+Black Rock City earlier this year hired the Washington-based lobbying firm Holland and Knight to take on battles with federal officials, specifically those with the BLM and Department of Interior.

 In the past four years, Black Rock City has filed six appeals challenging what it deemed excessive and unjustified costs, according to the lawsuit.